kserve/kserve/docs/samples/README.md

 integrates with [Alibi Explainer](https://github.com/SeldonIO/alibi) which implements a black-box algorithm by generating a lot of similar looking intances for a given instance and send out to the model server to produce an explanation.
 Also in order to trust and reliably act on model predictions, it is crucial to monitor the distribution of the incoming requests via various different type of detectors.
+KFServing integrates [Alibi Detect](https://github.com/SeldonIO/alibi-detect) with the following components:
-[Alibi Detect](https://github.com/SeldonIO/alibi-detect) checks when the distribution of incoming requests is diverging from a reference distribution such as that of the training data.
+- Drift detector checks when the distribution of incoming requests is diverging from a reference distribution such as that of the training data
+- Outlier detector flags single instances which do not follow the training distribution

 | Features  | Examples |
 | ------------- | ------------- |